anseljh/robomagellan-anseljh/README.md

 - **Compute**:
   - Something powerful enough to process images from the camera and identify orange cones.
 I have a Raspberry Pi Model 3 A+ which I'll try out.
 It may be underpowered (only 512 GB RAM).
   - Planning to base the rest around an RP2040 board, probably one of my Raspberry Pi Picos.
 Could I just use the more powerful Raspberry Pi computer?
 Probably, but, among other considerations, I think it's more funny to make the computer be a peripheral for the microcontroller.
 - **Dead man's switch**: The Robo-Magellan rules require the operator be able to stop a robot immediately by letting go of a switch.
 I have a few ideas about this, but nothing definitive.
 I might use the [RFM69HCW packet radios](https://www.sparkfun.com/products/12775) that I've used before and have a remote send a heartbeat to the robot while a button is pressed, and if that signal doesn't come, a relay cuts off power to the motors.
 I want to research how other people are doing this and maybe not reinvent the wheel.
-There's a Sparkfun tutorial called [How to Build a Remote Kill Switch](https://learn.sparkfun.com/tutorials/how-to-build-a-remote-kill-switch?_ga=2.46260131.509716641.1684019844-1892652832.1674461773).
+There's a Sparkfun tutorial called [How to Build a Remote Kill Switch](https://learn.sparkfun.com/tutorials/how-to-build-a-remote-kill-switch?_ga=2.46260131.509716641.1684019844-1892652832.1674461773) that is very similar to my concept.
 - **Logging**: I'll want to log data for later analysis.
 I got an SD card breakout board for this that I haven't tried out yet.
+On the other hand, I might want to use that for quickly delivering GPS coordinates to the bot.
+Might need to get a second one in that case.

 ## Intermediate Milestones